Five reasons why your lawyer may suggest a forensic accountant

 1. Your family has complicated assets that need valuing

-Your lawyer will likely suggest a forensic accountant if there are complicated assets involved in the settlement.
+A good lawyer will likely suggest a forensic accountant if there are complicated assets involved in the settlement.
 If you have a family business with significant assets or you own stocks and shares, it can be difficult to determine the true value of these assets without the help of a divorce forensic accountant.

 2. Your lawyer suspects that your partner may be hiding assets

-If your lawyer suspects any financial wrongdoing, they’ll suggest that a forensic accountant should get involved.
 A forensic accountant can take a detailed look at your partner’s bank accounts and payments to see if they’re hiding assets or income.

 3. They need help gathering information